This is the one and only EIB Network, the nation's most listened to, most envied radio talk show in America.

 He doesn't need an athletic supporter today.

-Having more fun than a human being should be allowed to have Rush Limbaugh, your host for life.
+Having more fun than a human being should be allowed to have Rush Limbaugh your host for life.

 Not retiring until every American agrees with me.

-I know that'll rip them up.
+I know that'll rip him up.

-800 282-2882, if you want to be on the program, here we go.
+800-282-2882, if you want to be on the program, here we go.

-Nora O'Donnell, MSNBC, interviewing the White House press secretary, Tony Snow this afternoon.
+Nora O'Donnell, MSNBC, interviewing the White House press secretary, Tony Snow, this afternoon.

-I think I had to pre-tape this because Snow's Snow was in the White House at 12:30 or noon.
+I think I had to pre-tape this because Snow was in the White House at 12:30 or noon.

-So but anyway, it happened today.
+But anyway, it happened today.

 Here it is.